tomj/docs/docs/cli/examples.md

     public     Public key conversion
-    seed       64 bit seed generation and conversion unit       Conversion between units, e.g. Rai to Nano wallet     Manage wallet files
+    seed       64 bit seed generation and conversion unit       Conversion between units, e.g. Rai to Nano vanity     Find a secret that can generate a custom vanity address verify     Verify Nano signed messages
+    wallet     Manage wallet files
+    work       Find a secret that can generate a custom vanity address
 ```

 You can see extra help for each command: